 The “Test” version, which is only available to you and any collaborators you’ve added to your function’s permissions.

-When you stage a function, you are updating its “Test” version, and when you release, you are setting the “Live” version to be the same as the current “Test” version.
+When you publish a function, you are updating its “Test” version, and when you release, you are setting the “Live” version to be the same as the current “Test” version.

 In order to try out the newly staged “Test” version of your function, go to the Hypar web UI and add the function to a workflow.
 You should see a “Test” button on the corner of your function:

 When you click that button, you start utilizing the test version, instead of the live, published version of your function.
 You’ll know you’re in the test version because you’ll see this icon next to the function name: